Sylvestre5/blossom_academy_data_eng/Project1/README.md

 * Amazon Simple Storage Service(S3) - https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
 * Boto3 - pip install boto3

+A recent version of Python is required, preferably 3.5 or 3.7.

+### Setup
+Setup the working environment on your computer, for instance Project-two.

+Below are the steps to run commands:

+1. Create a virtual env:
+	* Using Python 3.5: `python3 -m venv project-three`
+2. Activate the virtual env:
+	* On Linux, MacOS, other UNIX: `source project-four/bin/activate`
+	* On Windows: `project-three\Scripts\activate`
+3. Install requirements: `pip install -r requirements.txt`

 ### Tasks Performed

-- Setup a working environment on computer to use throughout the program.
 - Write a python script with the following features;
     <p>a.
 Download the 7+ Million Dataset from S3 [bucket: blossom-data-engs key:-project1/free-7-million-company-dataset.zip].</p>
     <p>b.
 Read the file with pandas.</p>